Interpol seeks arrest of Indian billionaire jeweller Nirav Modi

 Interpol issues arrest warrant for billionaire Indian diamond merchant Nirav Modi

-Nirav Modi is accused of being at the centre of a US$1.8-billion fraud involving India’s second largest public lender, the Punjab National Bank (PNB)
+Nirav Modi is accused of being at the centre of a US$1.8 billion fraud involving India’s second largest public lender, the Punjab National Bank (PNB)

-Interpol on Monday issued an arrest warrant for India’s billionaire diamond merchant Nirav Modi, tightening the noose on one of the main suspects in a US$1.8-billion fraud at a major state-run bank.
+Interpol on Monday issued an arrest warrant for India’s billionaire diamond merchant Nirav Modi, tightening the noose on one of the main suspects in a US$1.8 billion fraud at a major state-run bank.

 Modi, thought to be in London, is a jeweller to the stars whose celebrity clients have included Naomi Watts and Kate Winslet.